GeorgeHoneywood/george.honeywood.org.uk/content/blog/typst/index.md

 Compilation is pretty much instant.
 Typst uses incremental compilation, enabled by a system of constrained memoization.
 The lack of delay between keypress and render is appreciated, but the technical details go way over my head.

-I'd wholeheartedly recommend Typst to anyone who might be thinking of learning LaTeX, or wants a document preparation system that comparable in simplicity to Markdown, but with the power to represent pretty much anything.
+I'd wholeheartedly recommend Typst to anyone who might be thinking of learning LaTeX, or wants a document preparation system that is comparable in simplicity to Markdown, but with the power to represent pretty much anything.
 I wish that it had been around 10 years ago for 15-year-sold me!

 If you'd like to learn more about Typst, [their tutorial](https://typst.app/docs/tutorial/) is excellent.
-For a more detailed overview, see [Laurenz Mädje's masters dissertation](https://www.user.tu-berlin.de/laurmaedje/programmable-markup-language-for-typesetting.pdf).
+For a more detailed overview, see [Laurenz Mädje's master's dissertation](https://www.user.tu-berlin.de/laurmaedje/programmable-markup-language-for-typesetting.pdf).